knightron0/firehosescanner/README.md

-# firehosescanner
+# Firehose Scanner
-Website firehose scanner
+Firehose scanner for the website https://www.meneame.net/.
+Also saves the actions in a sqlite3 database.